Sendbird vs. Stream (GetStream): Which chat solution should you use?

 Unlike other chat API providers, Stream Chat doesn’t currently offer native, production-ready APIs for video and voice calls.
 At the time of writing (Feb 2023), the Stream Chat team is actively developing their video and live streaming APIs, but it’s going to take a significant amount of time to equip them with the required features and make them ready for use at scale.

-The purpose of this comparison is to help you make a more informed decision when it comes to choosing a solution to implement in-app and web chat.
+The purpose of this comparison is to help you make a more informed decision when it comes to choosing the best chat API or SDK for your project.
 We’ll cover a set of topics we think are essential to ask of any technology that helps you deliver chat experiences.

 Note: This comparison was created based on documentation and resources freely available online from Sendbird and Stream.
 The content was last updated on 9 Feb 2023 for Sendbird Chat, and on 15 Feb 2023 for Stream Chat.
 Be sure to double-check everything before you make any decisions.
 If you do find anything incorrect or out of date, then please let us know.